wp-plugins/randomtext/readme.txt

 Tested up to: 2.8.4
 Stable tag: trunk

-Store and display random text by catgeory in sidebar widget or templates.
+Store and display random text by category in sidebar widget or templates.

 == Description ==